Faster computation of nonstabilizerness: Scaling Up the Exact Stabilizer Extent Calculation

-The terminate criterion for Algorithm~\ref{alg:CG} is the absence of columns that violate the dual constraints $\abs{a_j^\dagger y_k} \leq 1$, able to check by Theorem~\ref{thm:complexityStabilizerOverlap} as well.
-The termination of the CG method indicates that the optimal dual solution for problem~\eqref{eq:stabilizerExtentDual} has been found, which then implies that the primal solution $x_k$ is also optimal for problem~\eqref{eq:stabilizerExtentPrimal}, due to the strong duality of the SOCP.
+The terminate criterion for Algorithm~\ref{alg:CG} is the absence of columns that violate the dual constraints $\abs{a_j^\dagger y_k} \leq 1$, which can be checked by Theorem~\ref{thm:complexityStabilizerOverlap} as well.
+The termination of the CG method indicates that the optimal dual solution $y_k$ for problem~\eqref{eq:stabilizerExtentDual} has been found, which then implies that the primal solution $x_k$ is also optimal for problem~\eqref{eq:stabilizerExtentPrimal}, due to the strong duality of the SOCP.
 Consequently, we can affirm that Algorithm~\ref{alg:CG} will compute the stabilizer extent for any state $\ket{\psi}$ once it terminates.
 The convergence of the CG method was further validated through numerical experiments.
-For the same 8-qubit state, $\max_{a_j \in \calA_n} \abs{a_j^\dagger y_k}$ reached unity after 4 iterations, indicating the discovery of the optimal solution.
+For the same 8-qubit state in Sec.~\ref{subsec:initialization}, $\max_{a_j \in \calA_n} \abs{a_j^\dagger y_k}$ reached unity after 4 iterations, indicating the discovery of the optimal solution.
 The method converged within just 1 or 2 iterations for different test cases.